Aim

 Memory making

-Please note that for a death that is refered to the Coroner’s Office, permission to take ink prints or locks of hair (or remove medical equipment) must be sought from the Coronial Office priorto commencement of these tasks.
+Please note that for a death that is referred to the Coroner’s Office, seek permission prior to taking ink prints or locks of hair (or remove medical equipment) from the Coronial Office prior to commencement of these tasks.

 The